seanbaxter/DirectXShaderCompiler/docs/LLVMBuild.rst

 -  ``type = TargetGroup``

-   ``TargetGroup`` components are an extension of ``LibraryGroup``\s, specifically for defining LLVM targets (which are handled specially in a few places).
+   ``TargetGroup`` components are an extension of ``LibraryGroup``\s, specifically for defining LLVM37 targets (which are handled specially in a few places).

    The name of the component should always be the name of the target.